JuliaQCD/.github/profile/README.md

 This package is organized as follows

-- [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl) : Wrapper of following packages
+- [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl) : Wrapper of following packages.
+You can start lattice calucations with standard setups.
+If you are interested in new gauge action, fermions and other measurements, please use following packages.
 - [Wilsonloop.jl](https://github.com/akio-tomiya/Wilsonloop.jl) : Wilsonloop.jl helps us to treat with the Wilson loops and generic Wilson lines in any Nc and dimensions.
 Wilson lines can be defined in symbolly.
 - [Gaugefields.jl](https://github.com/akio-tomiya/Gaugefields.jl) : Gaugefields.jl is a package for lattice lattice SU(N) gauge fileds.
 Treating gauge fields (links), gauge actions with MPI and autograd.
 This can generate quenched configurations.
 - [LatticeDiracOperators.jl](https://github.com/akio-tomiya/LatticeDiracOperators.jl) : LatticeDiracOperators.jl is a package for Dirac operators and fermions on the lattice.
 Treating pseudo-femrion fields with various lattice Dirac operators, fermion actions with MPI.
 This can generate configurations with dynamical fermions.